 Making a powerful difference

-Sarah is only 18 years old, but has already given hundreds of hours of her time volunteering for the hospice.
-She started partly due to her Duke of Edinburgh Award and to gain experience for studying medicine, but it has turned in to so much more.
+Sarah has given hundreds of hours of her time volunteering for the Hospice.
+She started partly due to her Duke of Edinburgh Award and to gain experience for studying medicine, but gained so much more.

 Shortly after I was given the opportunity to volunteer within the Community Nurse Specialists (CNS) office helping with administrative tasks such as organising files and data inputting.
 It was really interesting and I’ve learned a lot of medical shorthand as a result already.

 I now volunteer in the shop on Saturdays, in the CNS office Thursday mornings and in the café afterwards.
 A volunteer position has now also become available in the Bradbury Wellbeing Centre, so I’m there all day Tuesdays.
 My role is to make tea and have conversation and bring a smile to patient’s faces.
 It can be difficult for them to talk about their problems with their loved ones, whereas that’s what volunteers like me are here for.

 I’ve now secured myself a place at the University of East Anglia where I will be studying medicine and I really think the work experience here at the hospice helped.
 I will look forward to coming back in the holidays to volunteer and would encourage everyone to consider it, because no matter what you can do, you will make a difference, even if you can put a smile on someone’s face for 10 minutes that is so powerful.